cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 A hash means a reworking of old and familiar material.
 In computing, this refers to a bunch of symbols that represent a particular piece of information/data/file.
 I.E a sha256 hash of cyber is `99100ac04db2147ef246377b1ea4fc0c17106d37286e5d61cc02201301a85bbb`

 ### What is a Merkle tree?
+A Merkle tree is the name of a representation (an analogy if you may) of how some data (information) is structured (into a database).
+It is shaped like a tree, where there is one major root, from which others spawn and they are related to it.
+From those more branches/roots spawn out, until we get to the leaves, which represent the current upper level of the information.
+All the information can be traced from any point to any other point and is mathematically tied one to another.

 ### What is a consensus computer?
 A consensus in computing refers to the process of different computers coming to an agreement on some data and/or its value.
 For example, they might need to agree on the current time or whether or not Alice has 10 BTC (Bitcoins) on her account balance.
 So, a consensus computer is a computer that is involved in that process (usually used specifacllay and solely for that purpose).